Hallelujah (album)

-Hallelujah is the fourth album by Canned Heat, released in 1969.
+Hallelujah is the fourth album by American blues rock band Canned Heat, released in 1969.
 It was re-released on CD in 2001 by MAM productions with four bonus tracks.
 It was the last album to feature classic lineup mark 1, as Vestine left the band prior to Future Blues.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated August 9, 1969, peaking at No. 37 during a fifteen-week run on the chart.